apache/beam/examples/java/src/main/java/org/apache/beam/examples/complete/kafkatopubsub/README.md

 ```bash
 --runner=YOUR_SELECTED_RUNNER
 ```
-See examples/java/README.md for steps and examples to configure different runners.
+See the [documentation](http://beam.apache.org/get-started/quickstart/) and the [Examples README](../../../../../../../../../README.md) for more information about how to run this example.

-## Google Dataflow Execution
+## Running as a Dataflow Template

-This example also exists as Google Dataflow Template, see its [README.md](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/master/v2/kafka-to-pubsub/README.md) for more information.
+This example also exists as Google Dataflow Template, which you can build and run using Google Cloud Platform.
+See its [README.md](https://github.com/GoogleCloudPlatform/DataflowTemplates/blob/master/v2/kafka-to-pubsub/README.md) for more information.

+## Supported Output Formats

+This pipeline can output data in a format of PubSubMessage or AVRO.

+### PubSubMessage

+This example supports PubSubMessage format for output out-of-the-box.
+No additional changes are required.

-## AVRO format transferring.
+### AVRO

-This example contains an example demonstrating AVRO format support:
+This example contains an example demonstrating AVRO format support, the following steps should be done to provide it:
 - Define custom Class to deserialize AVRO from Kafka [provided in example]
 - Create custom data serialization in Apache Beam
 - Serialize data to AVRO in Pub/Sub [provided in example].

 To use this example in the specific case, follow these steps:

 - Create your own class to describe AVRO schema.
-As an example use [AvroDataClass](src/main/java/org/apache/beam/examples/complete/kafkatopubsub/avro/AvroDataClass.java).
+As an example use [AvroDataClass](avro/AvroDataClass.java).
 Just define necessary fields.
 - Create your own Avro Deserializer class.
-As an example use [AvroDataClassKafkaAvroDeserializer class](src/main/java/org/apache/beam/examples/complete/kafkatopubsub/avro/AvroDataClassKafkaAvroDeserializer.java).
+As an example use [AvroDataClassKafkaAvroDeserializer class](avro/AvroDataClassKafkaAvroDeserializer.java).
 Just rename it, and put your own Schema class as the necessary types.
-- Modify the [FormatTransform.readAvrosFromKafka method](src/main/java/org/apache/beam/examples/complete/kafkatopubsub/transforms/FormatTransform.java).
+- Modify the [FormatTransform.readAvrosFromKafka method](transforms/FormatTransform.java).
 Put your Schema class and Deserializer to the related parameter.
 ```java
 return KafkaIO.<String, AvroDataClass>read()
         ...